Moesgaard Museum: Prehistoric Trail

-From the beach the trail leads back west through the forest past reconstructed houses including The Tustrup House.
+From the beach, the trail leads back west through the forest past reconstructed houses, including The Tustrup House.
 The original house was located in the town of Tustrup on the peninsula of Djursland north of Aarhus.
-This house was probably used for religious ceremonies and perhaps for storing dead bodies until all that remained was bones, which could then be placed in a passage grave or stone barrow.
-The Prehistoric Trail ends back at the Manor, which nowadays houses the museum administration, Aarhus University offices and student facilities.
+This house was probably used for religious ceremonies and perhaps for storing dead bodies until all that remained were bones, which could then be placed in a passage grave or stone barrow.
+The Prehistoric Trail ends back at the Manor, which nowadays houses the museum administration, Aarhus University offices, and student facilities.
 There is no public access to these buildings.
-However just across the road is the last point of interest on The Prehistoric Trail, the reconstructed stave church from a town about 35 km to the north of Moesgaard.
+However, just across the road is the last point of interest on The Prehistoric Trail, the reconstructed stave church from a town about 35 km to the north of Moesgaard.